zwettemaan/CRDT_ES/scripts/docs.md

 ### crdtes~isCrdtesActivated() ⇒ <code>string</code>
 Determine if Creative Developer Tools is currently activated.

-Some functions will not work without an activation
+Some functions, marked as (Licensed) will not work without an activation

 **Kind**: inner method of [<code>crdtes</code>](#module_crdtes)
 **Returns**: <code>string</code> - `true` or `false`